vdbrink/vdbrink.github.io/docker/index.md

       - "/dev/vcio:/dev/vcio"
       - "/dev/gpiomem:/dev/gpiomem"
 ```
-The file `services/nodered/Dockerfile` installs node-RED and some usefull modules.
+The file `services/nodered/Dockerfile` installs node-RED and some useful modules.
 ```
 FROM nodered/node-red:latest
 RUN for addonnodes in \